Tylerlhess/docker-vault-consul-postgres/README.md

 ## Things to watch out for

-* Since this uses a custom network, if you want other containers to be able to get to the vault you'll need to add those networks to the docker-compose.yml file for the vault service.
+* Since this uses a custom network, if you want other containers to be able to get to the vault you'll need to add those networks to the docker-compose.yml file, and to the vault service.